petzi53/thought-splinters/content/post/2022/2022-04-02-book-review-introduction-to-r-for-social-scientists/index.en.md

 The second star deduction is motivated by missing teaching modern scientific behavior for early career researchers (ECRs).
-This shortcoming includes the prominent use of R Markdown and the use of collaboration and Open Science.
+This shortcoming includes not using R Markdown and GitHub.
 I think that after the publication of <a href="https://happygitwithr.com/">Happy Git</a>, there is no excuse anymore to teach Git and GitHub (or similar systems) even for R beginners.
 Another big mistake is not using the open-access politics of